Thursday, January 03, 2008

 The other complaint I have is Adobe Flash support, but that's Adobe's fault for not respecting PowerPC systems.
 Thankfully there's an open source player called Gnash which sorta-kinda works.
 If all you need is a Web browser, word processor, simple games, IM client, etc. then have no fear in making the Linux move, especially when you have an old system lying around...

-posted by Eugene at 2:24 AM
+posted by eugene at 2:24 AM

 2 comments :